 Drought Tolerant Grass Alternatives for California Lawns

 Please keep in mind that although these grasses are known for handling dry conditions, it is still up to the lawn owner to make sure a responsible amount of water is being used.
+We offer some more tips on saving the amount of water used in the lawn and yard if you are looking to become even more sustainable.

 Dymondia Margaretae, also known as the Silver Carpet, is a perennial that is more than capable of handling the drought seasons that California is experiencing today.
 It is, however, a slow spreading ground cover.
 Hence, it may take time to develop into the lawn carpet that you desire.
 During the summer, tiny yellow flowers will bloom within the foliage.
 The preferred USDA hardiness zone for Dymondia would be around zone 9 to 11.